Avian Influenza

 The first reported human infection with the H5N1 influenza A virus in the U.S. was detected in Colorado on April 28, 2022.
 The individual was directly exposed to infected poultry and reported fatigue as the only symptom.
 They were treated and since recovered.

-Since April 2024, additional human H5N1 infections have been reported in the continental U.S. Each was associated with exposure to dairy cows with suspected or confirmed H5N1 infection.
-All have been associated with exposure to dairy cows with suspected or confirmed H5N1 infection.
+Since April 2024, additional human H5N1 infections have been reported in the continental U.S. predominantly among workers with exposure to dairy cows or poultry with suspected or confirmed H5N1 infection.
 All cases have been clinically mild with symptoms of conjunctivitis or respiratory symptoms.
 All cases have recovered.
-No human-to-human transmission of the H5N1 virus has been observed.
-Therefore, the main risk for H5N1 exposure at this time is close contact with animals infected with the virus.
+There has been no definitive evidence of human-to-human transmission of the H5N1 virus in the U.S. Therefore, the main risk for H5N1 exposure at this time is close contact with animals infected with the virus.
 For current information regarding human H5N1 influenza A infections, including CDC’s latest analysis and human health risk assessment, please click here.

 Why is this a public health concern in Hawaii?